Jay Johnston

-Jay Johnston (born October 22, 1968) is an American actor and comedian.
-He is best known for his work as a writer and cast member on Mr. Show with Bob and David and for his roles on The Sarah Silverman Program, Arrested Development, and Bob's Burgers.
+Jay James Johnston (born October 22, 1968) is an American convict, actor and comedian.
+He was a writer and cast member on Mr. Show with Bob and David and had roles on The Sarah Silverman Program, Moral Orel, Arrested Development, and Bob's Burgers.

+Johnston participated in the United States Capitol attack on January 6, 2021, and was arrested and charged on June 7, 2023.
+Following the incident, Johnston was fired from his longtime role as Jimmy Pesto on Bob's Burgers; he has not appeared in any films or television shows since.
+He pleaded guilty on July 8, 2024, and was sentenced to one year and one day in prison on October 28, 2024, but was pardoned by Donald Trump in January 2025.

 Early life and education

 Johnston was born and raised in Chicago, Illinois.
+He has a younger brother named Tim.
 He earned a Bachelor of Arts degree in acting from Columbia College Chicago in 1993.

 Career

 After graduating from college, Johnston later joined the Chicago Second City's touring comedy for a number of years and also performed in stage shows at the Annoyance Theater in Chicago.

 From 1995 to 1998, Johnston worked as a sketch actor and writer on all four seasons of Mr. Show with Bob and David.
 After the conclusion of Mr. Show, Johnston had a recurring role on Arrested Development, as well as appearing in films such as Anchorman: The Legend of Ron Burgundy and Bicentennial Man.

 Johnston and fellow Mr. Show regulars Dino Stamatopoulos and Scott Adsit were part of the creative team behind Adult Swim's stop-motion animation series Moral Orel, which ran from 2005 to 2008.
 Johnston wrote and directed episodes of the series and voiced multiple characters in the first two seasons.

-Johnston starred on all three seasons of Comedy Central's The Sarah Silverman Program as "Officer Jay McPherson", the love interest of Sarah's sister Laura in the series.
+Johnston starred on all three seasons of Comedy Central's The Sarah Silverman Program as "Officer Jay McPherson", the love interest of Sarah Silverman's sister Laura in the series.
 The series reunited Johnston with Mr. Show cast members Brian Posehn, Scott Aukerman, B. J. Porter, and Paul F. Tompkins.

 Johnston had a recurring voice role as Jimmy Pesto Sr. in the Fox animated series Bob's Burgers from 2011 until his firing in 2021.

-Controversies

-In 2015, Johnston appeared on The Gavin McInnes Show, a show hosted by the eponymous founder of the far-right extremist group, the Proud Boys.
+The role was later recast to Eric Bauza in 2023.

+Standing well over 6 feet tall, Johnston regularly played police and other law enforcement roles.